Overspill parking

-Overspill parking is the parking of vehicles beyond a defined area specifically designed for this purpose.
-It can occur because provided parking spaces are insufficient for demand or considered unsatisfactory, and may have unintended consequences on its surroundings.
-Additional official parking may be provided for an event, or at some distance from the intended destination.
+Overspill parking is the parking of vehicles outside of designated areas due to insufficient or inadequate parking spaces.
+This can have unintended consequences on the surrounding area.
+Additional parking may be provided for events or located further away from the intended destination.

-Overspill car parking may simply be parking further away from a place than desirable.
-In some circumstances it may involve parking violations or other unauthorised or anti-social parking such as double parking, parking on verges or on sidewalks and can on occasions create difficulties for others.
+Overspill car parking may simply be parking further away from a desired location.
+It can involve parking violations, unauthorised or anti-social parking practices like double parking, parking on verges or sidewalks, causing inconvenience to others.

-Available parking may be insufficient, unsuitable, expensive or otherwise undesirable.
-Parking may be limited because the urban form historically made little provision for the parking of private vehicles, or because the transport authority zoning policies consciously limit the provision of parking spaces to discourage car use.
-Overspill parking is commonplace near shops, schools, hospitals, sports grounds and train/metro stations and at other locations that attract people and vehicles.
-Commuters prevented from parking for the day close to train stations may resort to parking elsewhere, for example on side streets, verges or other locations.
+Insufficient, unsuitable, expensive, or undesirable parking may be due to historical lack of provision for private vehicle parking or intentional zoning policies limiting parking spaces to discourage car use.
+Overspill parking is common near shops, schools, hospitals, sports grounds, and train/metro stations.
+Commuters may park on side streets, verges, or other locations when unable to find parking close to train stations for the day.

-Overspill parking may conflict with other road users including other motorists, emergency vehicles, cyclists, pedestrians and members of various vulnerable groups including the blind, wheel-chair users and people with small children.
-Vehicles parked on grass, authorised or not, can turn the area to mud in wet weather and parking on sidewalks can cause damage and additional maintenance/repair costs.
-Such cases may prompt preventative action.
+Overspill parking can create conflicts with other road users, including motorists, emergency vehicles, cyclists, pedestrians, and vulnerable groups like the blind, wheelchair, and families with small children.
+Parking on grass can turn the area to mud in wet weather, while parking on sidewalks can cause damage and increase maintenance costs, prompting the need for preventative measures.